acumjw/aculab-webrtc/README.md

     call.onConnected = connected;
 ```

-See Call Control Callbacks for information on these callbacks.
+See [Call Control Callbacks](#call-control-callbacks) for information on these callbacks.

-Such calls are charged for.
-See Call costs for information on finding these costs.

 ## Calling an Aculab Cloud Service from WebRTC